revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Data JDBC & JPA.md

 </details>

 ---
-10. How you will implement the `SQL` `LIKE` query in Spring Data using method names?
+10.How you will implement the `SQL` `LIKE` query in Spring Data using method names?
 Give an example.

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)